 Indirect effects of anthropogenic disturbance are measured by applying scientifically-informed distance-decay curves to habitat around anthropogenic features.
-The cumulative aspect of the distance-decay curves accounts for the density effects of anthropogenic disturbance on habitat function (e.g., Doherty et al. 2010a Harju et al. 2010).
-For each anthropogenic disturbance considered, both a distance over which the effect of the disturbance extend and a relative weight are assigned.
-Effect distances are based on available literature and expert opinion (see Appendix D for a review of literature pertaining to the effects of anthropogenic disturbance on sage-grouse).
-Weights represent the relative degree of disturbance relative to the highest level of disturbance possible, and are based on expert opinion.
+The cumulative aspect of the distance-decay curves accounts for the density effects of anthropogenic disturbance on habitat function (e.g., Doherty et al. 2010b, Harju et al. 2010).
+For each anthropogenic disturbance considered, both a distance over which the effect of the disturbance extends and a relative weight are assigned.
+Effect of distances of anthropogenic disturbance is generally well established (Manier et al. 2014) and are based on available literature and expert opinion (see Appendix D for a review of literature pertaining to the effects of anthropogenic disturbance on sage-grouse).
+Weights represent the relative degree of disturbance relative to the highest level of disturbance possible, and are based on literature and expert opinion.
+The magnitude of the effect at specific distances for anthropogenic disturbances is represented by an exponential decay curve, which associates the most significant impact close to the source and reflects a rapid decline in impact from the edge of the anthropogenic source.
+Scientific literature reports sage-grouse population response (e.g. lek attendance, nest selection) to anthropogenic disturbances (Holloran 2005, Blickley et al. 2012, LeBeau 2012) as well as raven population response to transmission lines (Coates et al. 2014b) is exponential in nature.
 The indirect effect relationship is established by a curve with the y-intercept the weight and the x-intercept the distance.
-Example distance-decay curves are provided in Figure 7.
+Example distance-decay curves are provided in Figure 6.

-Figure 7.
-Example distance-decay curves with the y-intercept the weight and the x-intercept the distance associated with the anthropogenic disturbances.
+Figure 6: Example distance-decay curves with the y-intercept the weight and the x-intercept the distance associated with the anthropogenic disturbances.